-As you will know, I am part of the Singing Society, and have been since day 1.
+As you will know, I am part of the Singing Society at Uni, and have been since day 1.
 This year we organised our first benefit concert!
 This was so exciting for us as it has been something we have been working towards all year and it was amazing to finally perform in our own show!

 I’ve become so close to this society, we really have become a little family and I am definitely going to miss them all so much!
 This photo was taken at one of our last sessions together.

 As I have just said, the Singing Society has become so close, and so it was amazing that a group of us could go to the Societies Dinner together!
 I didn’t end up going last year because I was ill but this year definitely made up for it!